← Back to Sanssouci Palace Tickets

 Sanssouci Palace visitor guide — everything you need to know before visiting

-Sanssouci Palace (Schloss Sanssouci) is the 18th-century Rococo summer residence of Frederick the Great of Prussia, built between 1745 and 1747 on a terraced vineyard above Potsdam, Germany.
+Sanssouci Palace (Schloss Sanssouci) is the 18th-century Rococo summer residence of Frederick the Great of Prussia, built between 1745 and 1747 on a terraced vineyard above Potsdam, Germany — about 35 km southwest of central Berlin.
 Designed by architect Georg Wenzeslaus von Knobelsdorff to Frederick's own sketches, its name — French for "without worries" — captures the king's vision of a private retreat from the formal court in Berlin.
 UNESCO inscribed Sanssouci and its 287-hectare park as part of the Palaces and Parks of Potsdam and Berlin in 1990 (World Heritage Site #532).
-The palace is managed by the Prussian Palaces and Gardens Foundation (SPSG) and receives around two million paid palace visitors a year, plus millions more who walk the park grounds.
+The palace is open year-round Tuesday to Sunday with reduced hours in winter; it closes every Monday.
+Sanssouci is one of many royal palaces of Potsdam run by a single state foundation — which is why a single Day Pass covers admission to every one of them open on the day of your visit, bar two minor outlying houses.
+The palace itself receives around 2 million paid visitors a year, with many more walking the surrounding park.

 At a glance